rit-spex/AvionicsImagine2017/web/README.md

 ````
 python pysockets.py
 ````
-If you have both Python 2 & Python 3 installed (such as a Raspberry Pi), Python 3 is likely `python3` in your PATH, so you will need to change the previous command to:
+If you have both Python 2 & Python 3 installed (such as on a Raspberry Pi), Python 3 is likely `python3` in your PATH, so you will need to change the previous command to:
 ````
 python3 pysockets.py
 ````